TerraMA2/terrama2/README.md

 - **TerraLib (Mandatory):** TerraMA² is built on top of TerraLib, a free and open source library for building GIS enabled applications.
 Make sure to have at least TerraLib version 5.1.0.
 You can download it from: http://www.dpi.inpe.br/terralib5.

-### Bash Scripts for Building All Dependencies on Linux Ubuntu 14.04
+### Bash script for building all dependencies on Linux Ubuntu 14.04

 We have prepared a special bash script for this purpose on Linux Ubuntu 14.04.
-This script can be found in TerraMA² source tree under **[https://github.com/TerraMA2/terrama2/tree/master/install/install-3rdparty-linux-ubuntu-14.04.sh]**.
+This script can be found in TerraMA² source tree under **https://github.com/TerraMA2/terrama2/tree/master/install/install-3rdparty-linux-ubuntu-14.04.sh**.
 Follow the steps below:

 - Download the third-party libraries package used by the development: [terrama2-3rdparty-linux-ubuntu-14.04.tar.gz](http://www.dpi.inpe.br/terrama2-devel/terrama2-3rdparty-linux-ubuntu-14.04.tar.gz).